scottmcook/exercism-exercises/javascript/coordinate-transformation/README.md

 ## Instructions

-Your design company has primarily been working with CSS transformations to build webpages.
-After some discussion, a decision is made to start using JavaScript to perform some of the calculations dynamically.
+Your design company has primarily been working with CSS transformations to build web pages.
+After some discussion, a decision is made to start using JavaScript to perform some calculations dynamically.
 Some of your teammates are less experienced with JavaScript, so you decide to use a function closure to create reusable transformation for `{x, y}` coordinate pairs.

 ## 1. Translate the coordinates

-Implement the `translate2d` function which returns a function making use of a closure to perform a repeatable 2d translation of a coordinate pair.
+Implement the `translate2d` function that returns a function making use of a closure to perform a repeatable 2d translation of a coordinate pair.

 ```javascript
 const moveCoordinatesRight2Px = translate2d(2, 0);